Paper (magazine)

 Paper (also known as Paper Mag) is a New York City-based independent magazine focusing on fashion, popular culture, nightlife, music, art, and film.
 Initially produced monthly, the magazine eventually became a quarterly publication, and a digital version was made available online at papermag.com.

 In 2020, physical production of the magazine was paused following the onset of the COVID-19 pandemic in the United States.
-Digital content still continues to be published via the website.
+The publication continued to create and release content online via its website.

 History

 Paper was founded in 1984 by Kim Hastreiter and David Hershkovits, former editors at the SoHo Weekly News, with help from Lucy Sisman and Richard Weigand.
 Beginning as a monthly print magazine in the form of a black and white 16-page fold-out, it has since transformed into a quarterly print and digital magazine.

 Past cover models include Kim Kardashian, Katy Perry, Miley Cyrus, Prince, CL, Kacey Musgraves, Jennifer Lopez, and BTS.

 In 2017, Hastreiter and Hershkovits sold the company to ENTtech Media Group, an entertainment technology company founded by former Condé Nast and Advanstar executive Tom Florio, and Drew Elliott, the Chief Creative Officer of Paper.
 Elliot left Paper in October 2019, to become the new Global Creative Director at MAC Cosmetics.

 In 2020, following the onset of the COVID-19 pandemic, print production of the magazine was suspended.
 The final physical issue released was the Spring 2020 edition that featured Lady Gaga on the cover.
 Florio told WWD he was unsure when publication would resume, or if the company would continue with it at all, saying "Part of me is open enough to allow this thing to really roll out digitally and socially in the way where most people know Paper.
 Most people know Paper — like the kids, the Gen Z — through this social engagement.
 [Layoffs are] so terrible.
 I've never been in a situation where you couldn't ask more from people, but because of crazy life circumstances you have to make these decisions."
-The magazine's digital content was unaffected and continues to be published.
+The magazine's digital content was unaffected and continued to be published.

-In July 2022, Justin Moran succeeded Elliot as editor-in-chief—Moran previously served as Digital Director.
+Digital Director Justin Moran succeeded Elliot as editor-in-chief in July 2022.

+In April 2023, in the wake of reduced advertising revenues since the pandemic, the magazine's staff was laid off and editorial operations ceased.
+The company itself did not shut down, but was seeking alternative options to remain in operation.
+In September 2023, Paper resumed operations with Justin Moran returning as editor-in-chief after the publication was acquired by Brian Calle & Street Media in June.